NathanLe056/ECE1779Project/README.md

 - Participants and rankings
 - Match results and progression states

 The database is implemented using the Prisma ORM in the back-end.
-This allows the back-end to relate database entities to typescript objects making querying and editing entities much easier.
+This allows the back-end to relate database entities to TypeScript objects, making querying and editing entities much easier.
 Updates to the database are represented as migrations to have a step-by-step update path for older versions of the database.

 ## Containerization

 Docker is the main technology used to containerize the front-end, back-end and database modules in the application.
 Docker is the industry-standard containerization technology and allows for simple dependency management, and consistency among different deployments.

-Docker Desktop with Docker compose is used for local development to create a multi-container system all at once that are able to communicate with each other.
+Docker Desktop with Docker Compose is used for local development to create a multi-container system all at once that is able to communicate with each other.

 ## Orchestration

 Kubernetes run through Minikube is used as the local orchestration platform for the containerized application.
-This is used locally to simulate how it would work when deploying to Fly.io which handles much of the orchestration logic automatically.
+This is used locally to simulate how it would work when deploying to Fly.io, which handles much of the orchestration logic automatically.

 Kubernetes is useful in managing the containerized application since it can: